-When you think of the inkjet printing and wallpaper industries, you probably don’t correlate the two.
-Advancements in digital inkjet printing have driven the increasing production of digital wallpaper, making it a more viable option for home decor and commercial interiors.
+You may not instinctively link the inkjet printing and wallpaper industries together, but advancements in digital inkjet have made digital wallpaper a more viable option for home decor and commercial interiors.

-While you might not have heard about digital wallpaper, its popularity in residential and commercial wall decor is increasing rapidly.
-In 2017, the digital wallpaper market was valued at $2.33 billion, and that number is expected to balloon to $13.07 billion by 2025, a compound annual growth rate (CAGR) of over 24%.
+The popularity of digital wallpaper in residential and commercial wall decor is rising fast.
+In 2017, the digital wallpaper market was valued at $2.33 billion; that number is expected to balloon to $13.07 billion by 2025, a compound annual growth rate (CAGR) of over 24%.

-Some of the company’s clients include fashion brands like LV, Dior, Mulberry, tech giants Google and Facebook as well as Wells Fargo and Con Edison.
+Some of Calico’s clients include fashion brands like LV, Dior, Mulberry, tech giants Google and Facebook, Wells Fargo, and Con Edison.

-In addition to a lower cost than some paints, inkjet printing wallpaper has exceptional durability – up to 15 years or more.
+In addition to a lower cost than many paints, wallpaper printed with digital inkjet has exceptional durability – up to 15 years or more.

-Inkjet printing produces high image quality and more accurate color matching.
+Inkjet printing also delivers high image quality and more accurate color matching.

-Digitally-produced wallpaper is an appealing choice for a unique look that requires dependability and low maintenance.
+All of this makes digitally-produced wallpaper an appealing choice for achieving a unique look with dependability and low maintenance.

 Since 2006, there had been a decline in the consumer demand for wallpaper throughout Europe.
 Consumers were choosing paints more frequently, forcing many wallpaper manufacturers to start thinking outside the box, which ultimately led them to begin using inkjet printing to create digitally printed wallpapers.